-Reflecting on the year that was, Mia Dunphy says she has “grown so much” since she left Australia six months ago to embark on an Indonesian study experience.
+Reflecting on the year that was, Mia Dunphy says she has “grown so much” since she left Australia in July 2018 to embark on an Indonesian study experience.

-Mia, who has just finished her Bachelor of Community Development at Victoria University (VU), has been studying at Gajah Mada University (UGM) in Indonesia since July with the support of the Australian Government’s New Colombo Plan (NCP) Scholarship.
+Mia, who graduated from her Bachelor of Community Development at Victoria University (VU) in December 2018, has studied at Gajah Mada University (UGM) in Indonesia for one semester with the support of the Australian Government’s New Colombo Plan (NCP) Scholarship.

-During this time she has been invited to exclusive government events including the official opening of the Australian Consulate General in Surabaya, attended by Australian politician Julie Bishop, and has also managed to fit in weekly language training sessions and two internships concurrently.
+During this time she was invited to exclusive government events including the official opening of the Australian Consulate General in Surabaya, attended by Australian politician Julie Bishop, and has also managed to fit in weekly language training sessions and two internships concurrently.

-Mia’s just completed internship with the Australia-Indonesia Youth Association as a community development officer primarily involved coordinating with various organisations to hold events, while as a research officer with the Asia Pacific Centre at UGM she played a key role in assisting with the sustainable tourism program.
+Mia completed an internship with the Australia-Indonesia Youth Association as a community development officer primarily involved coordinating with various organisations to hold events, while as a research officer with the Asia Pacific Centre at UGM she played a key role in assisting with the sustainable tourism program.

-“It’s been amazing – I’ve grown so much as a person in the sense of what I want to do after university,” Mia, speaking from her residency in Yogyakarta, says.
+“It’s been amazing – I’ve grown so much as a person in the sense of what I want to do after university,” Mia, speaking from her residency in Yogyakarta, said.

 “I’ve applied to do further study in the area of women’s empowerment and climate change adaption – I always thought I wanted to go into environmental sustainability and human rights but my focus has changed quite a bit since I’ve been here.

 “On a personal level, I’ve also become a lot more confident.”